DomGries/InnoDependencyInstaller/README.md

     * SQL Server 2008 Express R2
     * SQL Server Compact 3.5 + Service Pack 2

+* DirectX End-User Runtime
 * Windows Installer 4.5
-* DirectX End-User Runtime

 ## Credits

-I wanted to thank the community for sharing many fixes and improvements.
+Thanks to the community for sharing many fixes and improvements.
 To contribute please create a pull request on this repository.

 ## History